 You use your neck more than you think.
-Every time you drive, look over your shoulder, or talk to a group of people, your neck goes to work, bending your head anywhere you need to face.
+Every time you drive, look over your shoulder, or talk to a group of people, your neck goes to work, turning or bending your head anywhere you need to face.
 While you normally don't notice your neck in action, when it is in pain, your neck becomes a very noticeable body part.

 The question of why you experience neck pain can have a variety of answers.
 It could be the way you sit at work, how you sleep, or the natural degeneration of aging.
 We've gathered some of the most common causes of neck pain in the following article, along with treatments that can offer pain relief when you need it most.

 At one time or another, nearly everyone has fallen asleep in an unpleasant position.
 Sometimes you start out that way, or sometimes the twisting and shifting you do while asleep leaves you in pain.
 Whether it's on an airplane, in the car, or in your own bed, when you fall asleep in a way that bends your neck uncomfortably, you may wake up with a crick.
 The good news is that this cause of neck pain is usually not very serious.